monicasgithub/ThemisAIWatch/GitLog.md

 # GitLog

-This is a the day in the life of the ThemisAIWatcher Team!
+This is a the day in the life of the Themis Team!
 We documented significant events during ShellHacks 2023!

 ## How the team started!
 <img src="https://github.com/HandHeart/ThemisAIWatch/blob/fdbdcef73443100bef3f51b2f5e1879df3a881c8/How%20it%20started.jpg" width="300" height="300">